splunk/public-o11y-docs/gdi/opentelemetry/components/loadbalancing-exporter.rst

 Static list
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example uses a static list of host names to configure the load balancing exporter for separate back-ends:
+The following example uses a static list of host names to configure the load balancing exporter for separate back ends:

 .. code-block:: yaml